-The value of the units is to be calculated by the management company daily (each banking day).
+The value of a unit is normally to be calculated by the management company daily (each banking day).

-Sales (unitholder's purchase) and redemption (unitholder's sale) may be conducted on every banking day.
+Sales (unitholder's purchase) and redemption (unitholder's sale) may normally be conducted on every banking day.
 Any request for sale or redemption is made as detailed on the management company's website: www.lannebofonder.se.